Albert Handcock, 5th Baron Castlemaine

 Albert Edward Handcock, 5th Baron Castlemaine (26 March 1863 – 6 July 1937), styled The Honourable from 1869 to 1892, was an Irish peer.
 He was a major landowner with 12000 acre.

 Background

 Born at East Hill, Athlone, he was the second son of Richard Handcock, 4th Baron Castlemaine and his wife Hon.
 Louisa Matilda Harris, only daughter of William Harris, 2nd Baron Harris.

 In 1892, he succeeded his father as baron.
 Handcock was educated at Eton College and went then to Christ Church, Oxford, where he graduated with a Bachelor of Arts in 1895.
 He was a Knight of Grace of the Most Venerable Order of the Hospital of St John of Jerusalem.

 Career

 Handcock served in the British Army as lieutenant of the 4th Royal Inniskilling Fusiliers.
-In 1898, he was elected a representative peer to the House of Lords.
+In 1898, he was elected an Irish representative peer to the House of Lords.
 Previously a Deputy Lieutenant of that county, he was appointed Lord Lieutenant of Westmeath in 1899, a post he held until its abolishment with the Irish Free State Constitution Act in 1922.